The Power of Multi-Step Vizing Chains: Application 2: Small augmenting subgraphs

 Note secondly that $e$ is part of at most $\Delta$ bichromatic paths -- one for each choice of second colour.
 Each bichromatic path is associated to at most $2\Delta$ Vizing chains, since the bichromatic path can only be used as a path component of a Vizing chain constructed at a neighbour of one of the endpoints of the bichromatic path.

-Summing the above shows that each edge is part of at most $4\Delta^2$ Vizing chains from $S$. \end{proof} Later we shall also need to control the number of Vizing chain that intersects a vertex in a subgraph $H$.
-An argument with a similar flavour to the one above shows that: \begin{lemma} Let $H \subset G$ be a subgraph of $G$ and let $c,c'$ be two (partial) $(\Delta+1) $edge colouring of $G$ differing only on $H$.
-Then the same at most $2(\Delta+1)^3 \cdot{} |H|$ points in $G-N^{1}(H)$ can reach $H$ via a Vizing chain under $c$ and $c'$.
-Here $N^{1}(H)$ denotes the one-hop neighbourhood of $H$ i.e.\ the vertices in $G$ that has distance at most one from $H$ in $G$. \end{lemma} \begin{proof} We first note that since $c$ and $c'$ only differ on $H$, any Vizing chain reaching $H$ looks the same in both $c$ and $c'$ until it reaches the first vertex in $H$, and so the vertices in $G - N^{1}(H)$ reaching $H$ via a Vizing chain under $c$ and $c'$ are identical.
+Summing the above shows that each edge is part of at most $4\Delta^2$ Vizing chains from $S$. \end{proof} Later we will also need to control the number of Vizing chain that intersects a vertex in a subgraph $H$.
+In order to not have to worry about exactly which fans -- and hence Vizing chains -- that are constructible, we will upper bound the number of points that have a neighbour that is the endpoint of a maximal bichromatic path that reaches $H$ instead.
+Regardless of which fans are actually realizable, any Vizing chain beginning at a vertex $v \in G-N^{1}(H)$ cannot reach $H$ unless $v$ has such a neighbour.
+Hence this upper bound also holds for the number of vertices in $G-N^{1}(H)$ that have a Vizing chain reaching $H$.
+An argument with a similar flavour to the one above shows that: \begin{lemma} Let $H \subset G$ be a subgraph of $G$ and let $c,c'$ be two (partial) $(\Delta+1) $edge-colouring of $G$ differing only on $H$.
+Then, under both $c$ and $c'$, the same at most $2(\Delta+1)^3 \cdot{} |H|$ points in $G-N^{1}(H)$ can reach $H$ via a maximal bichromatic path located at a neighbour $y$.
+Here $N^{1}(H)$ denotes the one-hop neighbourhood of $H$ i.e.\ the vertices in $G$ that has distance at most one from $H$ in $G$. \end{lemma} \begin{proof} We first note that since $c$ and $c'$ only differ on $H$, any maximal bichromatic path located at a neighbour $y$ reaching $H$ looks the same in both $c$ and $c'$ until it reaches the first vertex in $H$, and so the vertices in $G - N^{1}(H)$ reaching $H$ via a maximal bichromatic path located at a neighbour $y$ under $c$ and $c'$ are identical.

-Hence we only need to bound the number of vertices in $G-N^{1}(H)$ that reach $H$ via a Vizing chain under $c$.
-Only fans in the one-hop neighbourhood of $H$ can reach $H$, so we only have to count the number of Vizing chains whose bichromatic paths reach $H$.
+Hence we only need to bound the number of vertices in $G-N^{1}(H)$ that reach $H$ via a maximal bichromatic path located at a neighbour $y$ under $c$.

 For a vertex $v$ in $H$, we note that it belongs to at most $(\Delta+1)^2$ bichromatic paths in $G-H$ that intersect $H$ for the first time in $v$.
 One for each pair of colours.
-Each bichromatic path can be part of at most $2\Delta$ Vizing chains -- namely the Vizing chains situated at a neighbour of the endpoints of the bichromatic paths.
+Each bichromatic path can begins at a neighbour of at most $2\Delta$ vertices -- namely the neighbours of the endpoints of the bichromatic paths.
 Hence, in total we have at most $2(\Delta + 1)^3$ such vertices for each vertex in $H$, and so the lemma follows. \end{proof}